Hotmoka/hotmoka/tutorial/Takamaka.md

 As we have shown, method `addInstanceMethodCallTransaction()` can be used to invoke an instance method on an object in blockchain.
-This requires some final clarification.
+This requires some clarification.
 First of all, note that the signature of the method to call is resolved and the resolved method is then invoked.
 If such resolved method is not found (for instance, if we tried to call `tostring` instead of `toString`), then `addInstanceMethodCallTransaction()` would end up in